 what are different retirement plan options?

 There are several ways to plan for retirement.
 Most employers offer a 401(k) or 403(b) plan to their employees that they can set aside money in every year, and their employer may even match their contributions.
 An IRA is another vehicle to plan for retirement and you can choose to invest your contributions in certain areas to grow your account similar to a 401(k).
-Other, more non-traditional ways, to plan are Real Estate investing and Life Insurance which has guaranteed growth and accumulation that make them more flexible and reliable.
+Other, more non-traditional ways, to plan are Real Estate investing and Life Insurance which has guaranteed growth and accumulation and tax benefits that make them more flexible and reliable.
 Discussing your goals with a knowledgeable and trusted advisor will put you in a much better position for the future.

 how much will Social security pay me in retirement?